Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

 Problem Statement 1: Shadow Oaks is currently missing a PTA.
 Our staff and community are excited to start this collaboration.
 Through this association, we will be focused on enhancing learning experiences and providing a stronger partnership between the school, families and community.
-Root Cause: We have not identified family/parent roles that could commit to the responsibilities and timeline of what it would take to run an effective PTA.

-Problem Statement 2: Student attendance frequently misses the projected target.
 Root Cause: Families are unfamiliar with finding the appropriate resources they require and/or do not feel comfortable enough to ask the school for support.
 This causes students to miss out on school as the family works through the challenges that they are facing (housing, food, medical attention, finances, etc.).

 Goal 1: Student Achievement